-b) As a relevant step for the purpose of investigating and executing enforcement actions whenever confronted with evidence of harm to end-users
+b) As a relevant step for the purpose of investigating and executing enforcement actions whenever confronted with evidence of harm to end-users or provider involved in a case under investigation due to complaints received from endusers.

 A significant number of responding NRAs envisaged cooperation also as a relevant step for the purpose of investigating and executing enforcement actions, at a national level and within NRAs competencies, whenever confronted with evidence of harm to end-users.